puppetlabs/puppetserver-helm-chart/README.md

 ### Auto-Signing Certificate Requests

 In general, the easiest way to switch the Puppet Agents from using one Puppet master to another is by enabling the auto-signing of CSRs.
 By default, that has been pre-enabled in the Puppet Server Docker container.
-It can be disabled in the Values file by passing an extra environment variable: `AUTOSIGN=false` (in `.Values.puppetserver.extraEnv`).
+It can be disabled in the Values file by passing an extra environment variable: `AUTOSIGN=false` (in `.Values.puppetserver.masters.extraEnv`).

 You will also need to remove the existing certificates in `/etc/puppetlabs/puppet/ssl` on each Puppet agent.